 What You Can Do at Home for Pink Eye

 If you wear contact lenses, you should stop wearing them while you have pink eye.
-Make sure to clean your contacts thoroughly before you do start to wear them again.
-Better yet, get new contacts.
+Use a new pair when you go back to wearing your contacts.
+Your old contacts are likely infected and could get you sick again if you wear them again.

 You should also stop wearing eye makeup while you have an infection.
 Throw out your old eye makeup and get new makeup once your eyes are healthy.